net-vinothkumar/ccs/README.md

 * Extract the Web Page Analyzer component as small sub project.
 * Need to write more test cases for different use cases.
 * Refactor the web client code.
+* Implement the error page in web client.

 #### High level design/solution approach
 * Built single component using Spring boot (Kotlin) as REST service with two end points.
 REST BACKEND SERVER